Create Streets

 Create Streets is a UK-based design practice, town-builder and think tank specialising in urban design, planning and regeneration.
-It operates through a dual structure comprising the Create Streets Foundation (registered charity no. 1171928) and its affiliated social enterprise Create Streets Ltd (company no. 08332263).
+It operates through a dual structure comprising the Create Streets Foundation (registered charity no. 1171928) and the social enterprise Create Streets Ltd (company no. 08332263).
 Established in 2012 by Nicholas Boys Smith MBE, Create Streets is dedicated to promoting the principle of "gentle density" — the development of street-based, low-rise, high-density neighbourhoods — through research, advocacy, master-planning, design coding and co-design.

 The organisation's mission centres on demonstrating how traditional, human-scaled urban design can enhance quality of life, social cohesion, public support for development, and long-term economic value.
 Its research and design philosophy have had significant influence on UK government policy, most notably through Boys Smith's role as co-chair of the Building Better, Building Beautiful Commission (2018–2020) and as interim Chair of the Office for Place (from 2023), both of which have advanced the national adoption of design codes and community-led placemaking.